flosskosova/foss4g-2023/_pages/attending/How-to-get-to-Kosovo.md

 We hope these tips will help you plan your journey to FOSS4G 2023 in Kosovo.
 We can't wait to welcome you to Prizren and share our love of open-source geospatial technology with you!

-For more information about travel coordination, join our Telegram group [](https://t.me/+65LzIZfojdIwODM8)
+For more information about travel coordination, join our [Telegram group.](https://t.me/+65LzIZfojdIwODM8)

 ![]({{ site.baseurl }}/img/sections-background/FOSS4G_ks.jpg)